rfmoz/tuptime/README.md

 - Is written in Python using common modules and as few as I can, easy to see whats inside it, modify if it is neccesary or port it to embedded devices.

 - It register the times in a sqlite database.
 Any other software can use it.
 The specs are in the tuptime-manual.txt.
-Also, it have the option for output the registers in seconds and epoch (-s), easy to pipe it to other commands.
+Also, it have the option for output the registers in seconds and epoch (-s) or/and in csv format, easy to pipe it to other commands.

 - Its main purpose is only one thing, tracking all of the system startups/shutdowns and present that information to the user with the more understandable way.
 Don't have mail alerts when a milestones are reached or the limitation of keep the last n records.